tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-node-webkit.md

 ### Super Game Jam

-[**SuperGameJam**](http://supergamejam.com/) is an engaging new documentary series following some of the world’s most talented indie game developers doing what they do best.
+[Super Game Jam](http://supergamejam.com/) is an engaging new documentary series following some of the world’s most talented indie game developers doing what they do best.
 Filmed in five cities over a six month time period, each episode pairs two indie developers together for 48 hours and challenges them to create a game based on a theme suggested by their peers.
 The app was built on [Ember.js](http://emberjs.com/), [node-webkit](https://github.com/rogerwang/node-webkit), [Bootstrap](http://getbootstrap.com/) and [Greenworks](https://github.com/greenheartgames/greenworks).

 ![SuperGameJam Screenshot](http://legrudgerugged.com/img/supergamejam-screen.png)